- 1. Is Chatsworth open all year round?

 Dogs are not allowed in the house or farmyard and adventure playground, but there are posts to tie dogs up for a short time outside the farmyard.
 We do not advise that you leave your dog in your car.
 Assistance dogs, such as guide dogs, are allowed in the house and farmyard.

-- 4. Is photography allowed at Chatsworth?
+- 4. Is photography and videography allowed at Chatsworth?

-Photography for personal use is welcome, however tripods and lighting equipment may not be used in the house, garden or farmyard and selfie sticks may not be used in the house.
+Photography and videography for personal use is welcome, however tripods and lighting equipment may not be used in the house, garden or farmyard and selfie sticks may not be used in the house.
 Flash photography may also be restricted in the house and drones are not permitted anywhere on the estate.
 Professional photography is not permitted, and photographs taken on the estate may not be sold or used for any commercial or promotional purpose.

 We reserve the right to ask visitors taking part in wedding, engagement, portrait or commercial photography to leave the premises.